brettin/Aurora-Inferencing/vllm-0.6.6.post2/README.md

 3. The script will:
    - Read the hostfile to determine available hosts
-   - Process files in batches, mapping one file to a host
+   - Process files, mapping one file to a host
-   - Wait for each batch to complete before starting the next batch
+   - File entries are processed in batches
    - Continue until all entries in the file have been processed

 # How It Works